-Full spectrum has some problems specific to a DSLR.
-Because most infrared filters are opaque, you will not be able to compose with the viewfinder with the filter on the lens.
-The autofocus and exposure systems also rely on visible light, making them inaccurate when the filter is on the lens.
-While exposures will be short, the obstructed viewfinder still makes shooting challenging.
+In the past, full spectrum had some problems with DSLRs, but these are no longer an issue in 2022.
+Because most infrared filters are opaque, you previously could not compose through the optical viewfinder with the filter on the lens.
+The only option was to use the camera’s live view function, but many photographers preferred not to.
+Additionally, the autofocus and exposure systems rely on visible light, making them inaccurate when the filter is on the lens.
+Electronic viewfinders have since remedied both of these problems.